 From 21-24 January 2016, leading Crescendo staff gathered in Riga for the annual staff conference.
 They came from 15 countries.
 The theme of the conference was Inspiring Leadership – it was indeed very inspiring to listen to lectures, e.g. by the guest speaker Edgars Mazis from Riga.
 The country reports given by those present and those sent in prior to the conference were an invaluable contribution.
 Other items on the agenda were planning sessions, meeting with Latvian musicians, Play & Pray workshops, sight-seeing tours and enjoying the special fellowship with one another.

-Our friend and active Crescendo member Polina Kulikova was winning together with Ekaterina Zhemaitis the 1st prize of the VI International Piano Duo Competition.
-CONGRATULATIONS, POLINA!
+Together with Ekaterina Zhemaitis, our friend and Crescendo member Polina Kulikova won the 1st prize if the VI International Piano Duo Competition.
+Congratulations Polina!

 Your Crescendo Institute is truly something special.
-In the atmosphere of a magical landscape, a picturesque small town,there has developed in the course of the years a music festival unparalleled in its interaction of music, teaching, reflection and joy of living.
-Young people meet each other for several weeks, form contacts, work on their musical talents, have exchanges with experienced artists.
-Coming from all over the world, young artists work with experienced teachers, share the experience of high-quality musical events, but also search for and find in the power of faith the inner balance needed for their profession.
-There are many masterclasses, summer courses, competitions, festivals.
-The Crescendo Institute has something of all of these.
-Yet the whole is more than the sum of the parts.
-For it includes an inner reflection on artistic work in a concept for learning and teaching in which the participants take with them not only new experiences, but also an enriching knowledge of the holistic nature of their profession as artists.
+Over the course of the last years, an unparalleled music festival has developed in the atmosphere of a magical landscape and a picturesque small town.
+This festival boasts with its interaction of music, teaching, reflection and joy of living.
+Young people meet each other for several weeks, form contacts, work on their musical talents, and interact with experienced artists.
+Coming from all over the world, young artists not only work with experienced teachers, share the experience of high-quality musical events, but also search for and find the inner balance needed for their profession in their faith.
+There are many masterclasses, summer courses, competitions and festivals.
+The Crescendo Institute offers all of these.
+Yet the whole is more than the sum of its parts.
+For it includes an inner reflection on artistic work in a concept for learning and teaching in which the participants take with them not only new experiences, but also an enriches knowledge of the holistic nature of their profession as artists.
 I wish the "Crescendo Summer Institute" many more good and successful years.